- Thu, May 10, 2018

 Free Response — 4 Questions | 1 Hour, 40 Minutes | 50% of Exam Score

 - Define concepts and explain or interpret content across all course topics

 - Analyze political relationships and evaluate policy changes using examples from the course to support the argument or response

 For free-response questions from prior exams, along with scoring information, check out the tables below.

-AP United States Government and Politics Course Description—Fall 2014
+AP United States Government and Politics Course Description—Effective Fall 2018

 This is the core document for this course.
 It clearly lays out the course content and describes the exam and the AP Program in general.

 The 1999 Released Exam is a resource you can use with your students throughout the year.
 Note: Some information in this Released Exam may not reflect the current course and exam.